 Click Dismiss to hide a suggestion you don't need

-Dismissed suggestions won't appear again for that product
+Dismissed suggestions won't appear again for that item

 You can still add maintenance manually at any time